BunburyM/audio-effects-chainer/README.md

 Our multi-effects pedal takes in an audio input and modifies it with four different effects in the following order: filter, bitcrush, delay, and reverb.
 The output can then be heard through speakers or headphones.

-For the filtering stage, there are 3 different filters to choose from.
-These include the low-pass, high-pass, and band-pass filters.
-One can choose the cutoff frequency with a knob.
+For the filtering stage, we use the ladder filter, a famous low-pass filter implementation in synthesis.
+One can choose the cutoff frequency and the resonance with their respective knobs.

 Bitcrushing, the next stage, is a type of distortion.
 One can reduce the bit depth and sample rate of the incoming signal through knobs.